CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>Technical Assistant</div><div>Juli&ndash;September 2021 (University of Oxford, UK)</div>
 </div>
-Development of a visualisation tool for pan-ExM data as part of my master thesis that was together with the Department of Engineering Science.
+Development of a visualisation tool for pan-ExM data as part of my master thesis which was done together with the Department of Engineering Science.
 </div>

 #### Education